 The Best Cabin Air Filter

 Now that you know how to replace it, it’s time to look at which are the best cabin filters available.
-I’ve chosen a random selection for different vehicles, but you’re almost guaranteed that you’ll find your vehicle under any of the manufacturers here.
+We’ve chosen a selection for different vehicles, but you’re almost guaranteed that you’ll find your vehicle under any of the manufacturers here.

 The CP285 filter from EPAuto contains baking soda and carbon which is said to enhance the HVAC system while giving you much cleaner air.
-It’s worth noting that some users have noticed that the number of pleats on the EPAuto filter differs from standard factory filters, although this does seem to be model specific – not all are different.
+It’s worth noting that some users have noticed that the number of pleats on the EPAuto filter differs from standard factory filters.
+This does seem to be model specific – not all are different.

-The baking soda is there to help absorb odors, not filter anything, and it’s a recognized way to do just that – baking soda is great for odor problems – the same as charcoal.
+The baking soda is there to help absorb odors, not filter anything.
+It’s a recognized way to do just that – baking soda is great for odor problems – the same as charcoal.

-This is actively branded with Arm & Hammer baking soda (not just any old baking soda), and as to whether that makes a difference or not … who knows!
-What is clear though is that the CF10134 filters out 98% of pollen, airborne contaminants and dust.
-The design allows for better air flow through the filter, giving an almost unrivalled performance.
+This is actively branded with Arm & Hammer baking soda (not just any old baking soda), and as to whether that makes a difference or not, who knows?
+What is clear though is that the CF10134 filters out 98% of pollen, airborne contaminants, and dust.
+The design allows for better airflow through the filter, giving an almost unrivaled performance.

 Thanks to the baking soda and carbon, it helps to reduce musty odors, which can be a big problem for certain cars, especially in states that are damp.
 Full installation instructions are included, as are QR codes for links to install videos.

-Mann are an OEM (Original Equipment Manufacturer) for Volkswagen, so you’re not buying a cheap replacement part, you’re buying genuine equipment.
+Mann is an OEM (Original Equipment Manufacturer) for Volkswagen, so you’re not buying a cheap replacement part, you’re buying genuine equipment.

-Thanks to the combination of mechanical, electrostatic and activated charcoal, this filter does nearly everything … pollen, dust, harmful gases, spores … definitely a high-performance cabin filter.
-Speaking of performance – the ‘low-flow’ resistance gives optimum ventilation, and life-long filtration performance throughout use.
+Thanks to the combination of mechanical, electrostatic and activated charcoal, this filter does nearly everything.
+It filters pollen, dust, harmful gases, and spores.
+It’s definitely a high-performance cabin filter.
+Speaking of performance, the ‘low-flow’ resistance gives optimum ventilation and life-long filtration performance throughout use.

-K&N bring us something a little different – a washable and reusable cabin filter, K&N say it’s the first of its kind.
-Of course, K&N have made their name in air filtration, so it makes sense for them to extend their expertise in to cabin air filtration, but … and it’s a big … the prices are similar to their engine air filters.
+K&N bring us something a little different – a washable and reusable cabin filter.
+K&N say it’s the first of its kind.
+Of course, K&N has made their name in air filtration, so it makes sense for them to extend their expertise into cabin air filtration.
+But, the prices are similar to their engine air filters.

 Will the fact that you can reuse it offset that premium price tag?
-Maybe, but don’t forget that you’ll also need the ‘refresher kit’ to clean and treat the filter … you could be looking around at least six of the cheaper filters before you start getting benefit for the cost.
+Maybe, but don’t forget that you’ll also need the ‘refresher kit’ to clean and treat the filter.
+You could be looking around at least six of the cheaper filters before you start getting benefits for the cost.

-With that said, it helps to capture mildew, fungus, bacteria, spores, pollen, allergens and general odors … everything you don’t want to be breathing in, although some uses have made note of an acrid rubber smell when it gets hot.
+With that said, it helps to capture mildew, fungus, bacteria, spores, pollen, allergens, and general odors.
+Basically, everything you don’t want to be breathing in.
+Although, in some cases, people have made note of an acrid rubber smell when it gets hot.

 The ECOGARD filter meets or exceeds the same standards as the original Honda cabin air filter, it’s not quite O/E.

-Designed for everything from pet dander through to allergens and air pollutants.
+It is designed for everything from pet dander to allergens and air pollutants.

 Again, another O/E recommended filter, this time for GM vehicles – it’s manufactured to the same exacting standards as all the original equipment supplied by ACDelco.

-The CF188 uses a long ‘media’ that’s attached to the non-woven material to help filter more particles without decreasing air flow, and it has a triple layer compound, which is designed to filter contaminants in differing sizes, obviously down to microscopic airborne pollutants.
+The CF188 uses a long ‘media’ that’s attached to the non-woven material to help filter more particles without decreasing airflow.
+It has a triple-layer compound, which is designed to filter contaminants in differing sizes, obviously down to microscopic airborne pollutants.

-All in, the ACDelco product is well manufactured and does a great job of cleaning the air that we breath, without adding strain in to the system.
+All in, the ACDelco product is well manufactured and does a great job of cleaning the air that we breathe, without adding strain into the system.

-It’s worth remembering that even putting aside any extra strains that a clogged cabin filter can put on the HVAC system, it’s literally cleaning the air that you breathe in the car, so you should definitely change the filter more often than ‘once in a while’.
+It’s worth noting that even putting aside any extra strains that a clogged cabin filter can put on the HVAC system, it’s literally cleaning the air that you breathe in the car.
+So, you should definitely change the filter more often than ‘once in a while’.